-When you export assets, Informatica Intelligent Cloud Services creates an export ZIP file that contains the assets that you selected for export.
+When you export assets, IDMC creates an export ZIP file that contains the assets that you selected for export.

 You can select individual assets to export, or you can select an entire project or folder.
 When you export a project or folder, the export file includes all of the assets in the project or folder.